St Edward's Crown: 20th and 21st centuries

-It was used to crown his successor George VI in 1937, and Queen Elizabeth II in 1953, who adopted a stylised image of the crown for use on coats of arms, badges, logos and various other insignia in the Commonwealth realms to symbolise her royal authority.
-In these contexts, it replaced the Tudor Crown, which had been instated by Edward VII in 1901.
-Use of the crown's image in this way is by permission of the monarch.

-On 4 June 2013, St Edward's Crown was displayed on the high altar in Westminster Abbey at a service marking the 60th anniversary of Elizabeth II's coronation, the first time it had left the Jewel House at the Tower of London since 1953.

-In December 2022 the crown was removed from the Tower of London to be resized ahead of the Coronation of Charles III and Camilla on 6 May 2023.
+On 4 June 2013, St Edward's Crown was displayed on the high altar in Westminster Abbey at a service marking the 60th anniversary of Elizabeth II's coronation, the first time it had left the Tower of London since 1953.
+In December 2022, the crown was removed from the Tower of London to be resized ahead of its use in the coronation of Charles III on 6 May 2023.
+Its circumference was enlarged by sawing the base into four pieces and welding 7mm-wide strips of gold into the gaps.
+Eight new gold beads were then added to the rim.